Expulsion of Jews from Spain: Expulsion

 In the fourteenth century, the period of relative tolerance towards the Jews ended, passing into a phase of increasing conflict.
-According to Joseph Perez, "What changes are not the mentalities, it is the circumstances.
-The good times of the Spain of the three religions had coincided with a phase of territorial, demographic, and economic expansion, in which Jews and Christians did not compete in the labor market: both the former and the latter had contributed to the general prosperity and shared their benefits.
-The militant anti-Judaism of the Church and the mendicant orders barely found an echo.
-The social, economic and political changes of the 14th century, however, including the wars and natural disasters that preceded and followed the Black Plague, created a new situation. [...]
-[The people] believed they were victims of a curse, punished for sins they must have committed.
-The clergy invited the faithful to repent, change their behavior, and return to God.
-It was then that the presence of the 'deicidal people' among Christians was considered scandalous."

 The Jewish massacres of 1391 and their consequences

 The first wave of violence against the Jews on the Iberian Peninsula occurred in the Kingdom of Navarre as a consequence of the arrival of the Shepherds' Crusade across the Pyrenees in 1321.
 The Jewish communities of Pamplona and Estella-Lizarra were massacred.
 Two decades later, the impact of the Black Death of 1348 provoked assaults on the Jewish quarters (juderías) of several places, especially Barcelona and other places in the Principality of Catalonia.

-In the Crown of Castile, anti-Jewish violence was closely related to the civil war during the reign of Pedro I. In this conflict, the side supporting Enrique de Trastámara (later King Henry II of Castile) used anti-Judaism as a propaganda weapon, and the pretender to the throne accused his stepbrother, Peter of Castile, of favoring the Jews.
+In the Crown of Castile, anti-Jewish violence was closely related to the civil war during the reign of Peter of Castile.
+In this conflict, the side supporting Enrique de Trastámara (later King Henry II of Castile) used anti-Judaism as a propaganda weapon, and the pretender to the throne accused his stepbrother, Peter of Castile, of favoring the Jews.
 The first slaughter of Jews, in Toledo in 1355, was carried out by the supporters of Enrique de Trastámara when they entered the city.
 The same happened eleven years later when they occupied Briviesca.

 In Burgos, Jews who could not pay the large tribute imposed on them in 1366 were enslaved and sold.
 In 1367 in Valladolid, Jews were assaulted to shouts of "Long live King Henry!"
 There were no deaths, but the synagogues were burned down.